 How Do We Weigh Life on Earth?

 Francis Bacon, sometimes referred to as the father of modern science, said, “knowledge is power.”
 The knowledge we have gained through modern science and the technologies that flow from it have given us power over nature.
 This power has provided immense benefits to humanity.
-(See, for example: The World is Getting Better.)
-Yet, as the Biomass Assessment now shows, these benefits have been secured, in part, through the domination of life on Earth by humanity.
-The exercise of our power over nature has measured the value of life, and the Earth that sustains it, exclusively in terms if what can do for us.
+(See, for example, The World is Getting Better below) Yet, as the Biomass Assessment now shows, these benefits have been secured, in part, through the domination of life on Earth by humanity.
+The exercise of our power over nature has measured the value of life, and the Earth that sustains it, exclusively in terms of what it can do for us.
 We are guilty of using our dominion for selfish ends – and accumulating benefits to ourselves while inflicting terrible losses on life as a whole.
 This is an abuse of that power.

 Yet the science behind the Biomass Assessment also brings a new kind of knowledge, the knowledge of what we have done.
 Potentially, this knowledge can give us a new kind of power, the power that comes from self-reflection.
 The world’s 7.6 billion people represent 0.01% of all living things.
 Yet that small fraction of life on the planet has destroyed 83% of all wild mammals and half of all plants.
 Perhaps, armed with this knowledge, some of us 7.6 billion people will change our perspective and look at life on Earth with more love and compassion.
 Perhaps, with sufficient moral imagination, we can begin to view ourselves in a positive role as stewards of life, rather than simply its destroyers.